The Eternal Daughter

 Susie and fellow students dance

 What’s the point of remaking Suspiria if you’re going to take out all the stuff that made the 1977 original so unique?
 Dario Argento, the director of the original, asked that question himself after he’d seen this remake – wondering, in short, “why?” – after director Luca Guadagnino’s new version debuted in 2018.
 There’s something in what he says.
-Out goes the original film’s original grand vision – its bad-trip looks – and with it goes the original story’s big idea of witholding of what was going on until the film’s dying moments.
+Out goes the original film’s original grand vision – its bad-trip looks – and with it goes the original story’s big idea of not revealing what was going on until the film’s dying moments.
 In comes a bracketing structure which introduces Chloë Grace Moretz at each end of the film, for no real reason … Read more

 The Souvenir: Part II